Comparison of Anomaly Detectors: Context Matters: Experimental setup

 We emphasize that while implementing models, we have carefully compared our implementations to the reference where possible and (or) verified that our experimental results are similar to those provided in the corresponding publication.

 Neural networks were trained with the ADAM~\citep{kingma2014adam} optimizer with early stopping measuring the continued decrease of loss on the validation dataset.
-As stated above, models with convolutional layers were used on image data, while dense layers were used on tabular data.
-More implementation details are in the supplementary materials Sec.~\ref{sec:appendix_implementation}.
+All deep models trained on all image datasets used convolutional layers.
+More implementation details are in the Supplementary materials Sec.~\ref{sec:appendix_implementation}.
 The implementation code in the form of a Julia package can be found at \textbf{https://github.com/aicenter/GenerativeAD.jl}.